Lulworth Castle Documentary Wedding Photographs in Dorset

 Once the cake was cut it was time for the cocktail bar to open.
 With mirrored menu’s we knew the guests were not going to go thirsty.
 Whilst waiting for their liquid creations guests were treated to a home movie from Kat and JP’s past.

-From this point on dancing was a constant!
+From this point on dancing was constant!
 The Arish Mel English Ceilidh Band had set up and then led a fantastically frenetic dance.
-With just enough time to catch their breath the guests were treated to an incredible DJ set from Jesse Baines.
+With just enough time to catch their breath, the guests were treated to an incredible DJ set from Jesse Baines.

 I couldn’t help but notice that the DJ had set up behind a screen decorated with none other than a beautiful Kitty and Fox graphic painting.
 The happy couple and their guests cranked the dancing up a gear.
 There wasn’t a person in the castle without a huge grin on their face.